datapractice/machinelearners/support/to_do.md

 raltmet/R/stackexchange.r at master ﺁ٧ ropensci/raltmet ﺁ٧ GitHub
 read desrosiers on ca
-write why the focus on classification not regression
+write why the focus on classification not regression add franchi reference on AI to ai section

 ## preface